Introduction and Philosophy

 The purpose of the Student Conduct Board is to address violations of the Student Conduct Code.
 The primary goal of the Board is to educate students about the University’s expectations regarding standards of behavior for all students.
 The system is also in place to help students understand the reason behind institutional policies and regulations and encourage them to consider what it means to be responsible members of the Furman University community and be accountable for their actions.

-Student Conduct Board panels are comprised of trained students, faculty and/or staff.
-Each panel of the Student Conduct Board is chaired by a student.
-A member of the Division of Student Life serves as an adviser during panel hearings.
+Student Conduct Board panels are comprised of three students, one faculty and/or staff, and one Student Conduct Board Advisor.
+A change to the composition of the board requires prior approval of the respondent and complainant or the hearing will be rescheduled.
+Each panel of the Student Conduct Board is chaired by a Student Conduct Board Advisor, which is a member of the Division of Student Life.
 When an alleged violation is heard before the Student Conduct Board, the panel is responsible for determining whether or not a violation of the Student Conduct Code has occurred as well determining appropriate sanctions.
+The Student Conduct Board Advisor only votes on a determination of the alleged violation and any resulting sanctions when there is a tie between the other members of the Board.

 The outcome of a student conduct hearing typically encompasses sanctioning that is: